taurusilver7/inbound-media-UI/README.md

 Add the search, infoCard, and followers components on the left side.
 Add the Card (userCard), and Results components on the middle grid.

-Condition the My profile button in the Card component to appear only on left stack.
+Condition the `My-profile` button in the Card component to appear only on left stack.
 Add suggestions to the right end.

+Create a modal to let the users edit their personal details on the application & modify in the database.

+Use library [mantine](https://mantine.dev/guides/cra/) for creating a modal.
+Use a template to create the modal & mount it on the application.

+Add modal for user detail modification, and post uploading in suggestions component.

+### Auth

+Create an auth page for login & signup accounts to the application.
+Add the application logo & title to the layout.

 ### Deployment